cutandjoin/cutandjoin.github.io/index.md

 ### Version 1.0.0.0 - Dec 21, 2019
 ### Version 2.0.0.0 - Jun 28, 2025
-### Version 2.4.6.0 - May 22, 2026
+### Version 2.5.0.0 - Jun 20, 2026
-- Added an option to always display the playback position in the list during playback
+- Added clipboard-based import/export support for mp3DirectCut
+- Added clipboard-based export support for REAPER
+- Added support for naming IMP3 elements
+- Changed the Reset behavior to preserve Undo/Redo history; use Shift key + Reset button to clear it
+- Added a new command parameter (qcp)
+- Added 8 new entries to lang.txt (main_c124-126, main_d150-151, main_m082, vme_c014, vme_d005)
+- Fixed a bug where the il parameter was incorrectly applied when pasting VMP3s into the main list
-- Fixed several minor bugs
+- Fixed several other minor bugs

 For detailed update information, see the <a href="https://forum.cjmapp.net/viewforum.php?f=3">full changelog</a>.